sertdfyguhi/sex-bot/README.md

-# funny discord bot for spwn sex server
+# sex bot

+a discord bot that counts how much of the phrase `sex` has been said in your server
+made for Spwn Sex Server